AbdallahAhmed7/Door_Locker_Security_System_Atmega32/README.md

 Here is the main sequence of the system:

--Create a System Password: The user enters a 5-digit password, and the system will check if the password is correctly entered two times.
+-CREATE A SYSTEM PASSWORD: The user enters a 5-digit password, and the system will check if the password is correctly entered two times.

 .

--Main Options: There are two main options (OPEN DOOR , CHANGE PASSWORD) which the user will choose using the keypad.
+-MAIN OPTIONS: There are two main options (OPEN DOOR , CHANGE PASSWORD) which the user will choose using the keypad.

-OPEN DOOR: The user should enter the password and the control ECU will compare the password with the one in EEPROM and open the door if they matched.
+Open door: The user should enter the password and the control ECU will compare the password with the one in EEPROM and open the door if they matched.

-CHANGE PASSWORD: The user should enter the old password and then create new password if the password matched.
+Change password: The user should enter the old password and then create new password if the password matched.

 .

--Alarm System: if the password entered by the user to open the door or to change password is entered Wrong three times the alarm will activate and shows ERROR on the LCD.
+-ALARM SYSTEM: if the password entered by the user to open the door or to change password is entered Wrong three times the alarm will activate and shows ERROR on the LCD.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------